kev-in-xu/kev-in-xu.github.io/pages/projects.md

 - [Snake Game](/projects/snake/) - A classic

 ## 3. CVP 🌱
-- [CVP's feed aggregator](/projects/cvp-feed/) - Club-wide feed of interesting articles and podcasts
+- [CVP Feed Aggregator](/projects/cvp-feed/) - Club-wide feed of interesting articles and podcasts

 More to come